kris-chin/.dotfiles/TUTORIAL.md

 the way that i3 splits it's windows is through "split" modes. when you are in "vertical" mode, new windows will split vertically, when you are in "horizontal" mode, new windows will split horizontally

+### Floating Windows

+I have it set up such that when you hold $MOD, you can move a window from anywhere.
+It doesn't need to be just the title bar MOD+Left Mouse = Move a window.
+MOD+Right Mouse = Resize a window.

+I have some keybindings to toggle focus between the focused window and the non-focused window MOD+o will toggle which types of windows to focus

 ### Reloading i3 config